 Additionally, we control 12 acres of land across from Santana Row, which has approximately 1 million square feet of commercial space entitlements.
 We are proceeding with the first phase of construction on this land, which includes an eight story 360,000 square foot office building, with over 1,700 parking spaces.
-The building is expected to cost between \$250 and \$270 million, with deliveries beginning in 2021.
+The building is expected to cost between \$250 million and \$270 million, with deliveries beginning in 2021.

 Phase II of Assembly Row includes approximately 161,000 square feet of retail space, 447 residential units, and a 158 room boutique hotel (owned and operated by a joint venture in which we are a partner).
-Total expected costs range from \$290 million to \$305 million and delivery is expected to continue through 2019.
-As of June 30, 2019, approximately 130,000 square feet of retail space and the 158 room hotel have opened, and all of the residential units have been completed.
-Phase II also includes 122 for-sale condominium units of which 115 units have closed as of June 30, 2019.
-The remaining 7 units are expected to close in 2019.
-The condominium units have an expected total cost of \$81 million.
+Total expected costs range from \$290 million to \$305 million and delivery is expected to be substantially complete in 2019.
+As of September 30, 2019, approximately 132,000 square feet of retail space and the 158 room hotel have opened, and all of the residential units have been completed.
+Phase II also includes 122 for-sale condominium units, which have all closed as of September 30, 2019.
+The condominium units had a total cost of \$81 million.